mezhevikin/converter-help/README.md

 3. Tap `Ad was inappropriate`.

 <a name="source-rates"></a>
-## Where does app get currency rates from?
+## Where does app get exchange rates from?

-The app gets the currency rates from our server.
+The app gets the exchange rates from our server.

 Our server, in turn, gets the data from 20 sources and calculates the middle market rate.